jedieaston/WinGetHelpers/README.md

 # WinGetHelpers!

+__Now updated for 1.0 manifests__

-This is a PowerShell module that contains a collection of helper functions to make creation/submission of manifests easy for [microsoft/winget-pkgs](https://github.com/microsoft/winget-pkgs).
+I hastily made this PowerShell module, that contains a collection of helper functions to make creation/submission of manifests easy for [microsoft/winget-pkgs](https://github.com/microsoft/winget-pkgs).
+Maybe it will be useful for other people too.

+I'm not good at PowerShell, which is why it looks like it's a bit of a mess.
+But it works on my machine (Windows 10 with WinGet installed) and I'm happy to share it with the community.

 ## Dependencies